-7. Duchess of Anjou Margarita of Buorbon.
+7. Duchess of Anjou Margarita of Bourbon.
 Venezuelan.

-Margarita Vargas Santaella is a heiress from Venezuela.
+Margarita Vargas Santaella is an heiress from Venezuela.

-The family has several houses in Venezuela -city and beach-, plus homes in Miami, New York, Colorado, Switzerland, France, a 70 million dollar house in Palm Beach, and a summer house in the Dominican Republic.
+The family has several homes in Venezuela -city and beach-.
+They also own homes in Miami, New York, Colorado, Switzerland, France, a 70-million-dollar house in Palm Beach, and a summer home in the Dominican Republic.

 Margarita’s dad owns horses and a polo team.
 Riding is, to this day, part of the culture of the family.

-The future duchess attended Merici, a traditional school in Caracas, Venezuela, that is run by Catholic nuns.
+The future duchess attended Merici, a traditional school in Caracas run by Catholic nuns.
 Then she majored in Pedagogy at the Metropolitan University of Caracas.

 One wedding leads to another

-When Margarita was 17 her older sister married Francisco Javier d’Agostino.
-Among the wedding guests was Prince Louis de Bourbon, a friend of Francisco’s.
+When Margarita was 17, her older sister married Francisco Javier d’Agostino.
+And among the wedding guests was Prince Louis de Bourbon, claimant to the French throne.

-Margarita and Louis hit it off and were instantly smitten with each other.
+Margarita and Louis were instantly smitten with each other.
 Among the things they had in common was a sad one: both had lost a sibling.
 Louis’ brother died in a car crash at the age of 12, while Margarita’s brother died unexpectedly from a fast disease.

-The pair began a long distance relationship for he, the heir to the French throne, lived in Spain, while she lived in Venezuela.
+The pair began a long-distance relationship for Louis, the heir to the French throne, lived in Spain, while Margarita lived in Venezuela.

-Against the odds, the long distance relationship blossomed and they married in the Dominican Republic, in her family’s vacation home, in 2004, after a four-year romance.
+Against the odds, their long-distance relationship blossomed.
+After four years (2004), they wed in the Dominican Republic, at her family’s vacation home.

-They now live in Spain and have four children: Eugenia, twins Luis and Alfonso, and Enrique.
+The couple lives in Spain and has four children: Eugenia, twins Luis and Alfonso, and Enrique.